 RQ (Redis Queue) is a simple Python library for queueing jobs and processing them in the background with workers.
 It is backed by Redis and it is designed to have a low barrier to entry.
 It can be integrated in your web stack easily.

-First, run a Redis server, of course.
-To put jobs on queues, you don't have to do anything special, just define your typically lengthy or blocking function:
+First, run a Redis server.
+You can use an existing one.
+To put jobs on queues, you don’t have to do anything special, just define your typically lengthy or blocking function:

 import requests def count_words_at_url(url): resp = requests.get(url) return len(resp.text.split())